 The literature on management has, indeed, emphasized the notion that organizations should aim at creating open communications with minimum defensiveness (Argyris and Schön, 1978), and that through this they should learn (Garvin, 2000; Senge, 1990).
 Yet, by in large it has done little to emphasize the role of utterances in the co-construction of meaning.
-Senge (1990, p.
-4), for example, defines learning organization as "a group of people continually enhancing their capacity to create what they want to create."
-He identifies five disciplines that learning organizations would need to consistently exhibit - personal mastery, mental models, a shared vision, team learning, and systems thinking.
-However, Senge's five disciplines, and in particular team learning and a shared vision, say little about co-utterances, outsideness, and the role of language (speech) in enhancing their capacity to create.
+Senge (1990), for example, identifies five disciplines that learning organizations would need to consistently exhibit - personal mastery, mental models, a shared vision, team learning, and systems thinking.
+However, Senge's five disciplines, and in particular team learning and a shared vision, say little about co-utterances, outsideness, and the role of language (speech) in their development.